kindredgroup/hc-vault-solace/README.md

 # Hashicorp Vault Solace plugin

-This is custom secrets engine for Vault which generates dynamic credentials in Solace.
+This is custom secrets engine for Vault which generates dynamic credentials for [Solace PubSub+](https://solace.com/).

 ## Build, install and upgrade